- Bedrooms: 2

 The adjoining second bedroom has two comfortable single beds, and is very popular with small children.

 Car parking is for a single vehicle in a designated off-road area in front of the cottage.
 The sunny front garden is a traditional cottage flower garden with a wooden seat.
-The very private patio rear garden with a decorative seat, is a safe and sunny play area for small children.
-The south west facing summer house with easy chairs, is ideal for afternoon tea and quiet relaxation.
-A Bistro style table and chairs and picnic table are also provided in the summer.
+The very private paved patio rear garden with a decorative seat and picnic table is a safe and sunny play area for small children.
+The south west facing summer house with a Bistro style table and chairs, is ideal for afternoon tea.
+In addition there are two comfortable folding chairs during the summer season.

-The Dog Friendly secure paved rear garden, is also suitable for a maximum of two well behaved pets.
+The dog friendly very secure paved rear garden, is also ideal for a maximum of two small well behaved pets.

 Woodpeckers is the end cottage of a row of four former dwellings for the wood yard workers in a conservation area.
 The cottage is set back from the main A149, separated by a large private car park.
-The Post Office and village 71 Social Club is near by, adjacent to the village recreation field, which has a designated children's play area and a tennis court.
+The Brancaster village Hall (PE31 8AA) is near by, which incorporates the village shop and Post Office in addition to the extensive Bar 71 facilities with a guest Wi-Fi hub.
+The adjacent large village recreation field, includes a well equipped children's play area and a fee paying hard tennis court..

-The RSPB reserve is just over a mile away and the acclaimed Brancaster beach is within reasonable walking distance, as is The Norfolk Coastal path along the edge of the marshes.
+The Titchwell RSPB reserve is just over a mile away, and the Nationally acclaimed Brancaster beach is within reasonable walking distance.
+The Norfolk Coastal path along the edge of the marshes leads to the popular Brancaster Staithe Sailing Club.

-The Lynx Coastliner Bus service passes the cottage on the hour with two bus stops very nearby, for Burnham Market, Burnham Overy Staithe and Holkham beach.
+The Lynx Coastliner Bus service from King's Lynn and Hunstanton passes the cottage regularly throughout the day with two bus stops very nearby for Burnham Market, Holkham beach and Wells-next- the- sea.
 The Sanders Coasthopper Bus service connects at Wells-next-the-sea for onward travel to Blakeney, Cley-next-Sea, Sheringham and Cromer.
-Sandringham can be reached by bus using a Lynx bus service from Hunstanton towards King's Lynn.
-Houghton Hall is a car ride away as are also several National Trust properties.
+Sandringham can be reached by bus using a Lynx Coastliner bus service from Hunstanton towards King's Lynn.
+Houghton Hall is only a car ride away as are also several National Trust properties including Blickling Hall, Felbrig and Oxboro Hall.

 Ask the owner, Margaret Hills a question...